jrpotter/notebook/network/uri.md

 Basic
 *Why* is a URN named the way it is?
 Back: It is used to uniquely identify some resource.
-Reference: “Uniform Resource Identifier.”
-In _Wikipedia_, July 22, 2024. [https://en.wikipedia.org/w/index.php?title=Uniform_Resource_Identifier](https://en.wikipedia.org/w/index.php?title=Uniform_Resource_Identifier&oldid=1235957234).
+Reference: _Wikipedia_.
+“Uniform Resource Identifier.”
+June 14, 2025. [https://en.wikipedia.org/w/index.php?title=Uniform_Resource_Identifier](https://en.wikipedia.org/w/index.php?title=Uniform_Resource_Identifier&oldid=1295584863).
 <!--ID: 1722192211083-->
 END%%